gavinlyonsrepo/ST7789_TFT_RPI/README.md

 sudo make install
 ```

 ## Test

 1. Next step is to test your display and installed library with the included test example files, connect display.
 2. Enter the example folder.
-3. Edit the makefile in that folder to select the desired display and example file path.
+3. Edit the makefile in that folder to select the example file path.
 		Simply edit "SRC" variable at top of the makefile.
 In the "User SRC directory Option Section" at top of file.
 		Pick an example "SRC" directory path and One ONLY.
 5. Run 'make' commmand.
 This builds the examples file using the just installed library,